borg286/exoria/index.md

 * Gravity feed pipes act as a super fast extraction pipe that only works when placed on the underside of a block.
 Perfect for pulling products out of a strainer without needing a clunky redstone engine + lever powering a wooden extraction pipe.

-[Talk about the automation possible with hoppers for refilling the filters, as well as filling a chest's slots with 1-5 items (1 item per slot so the hopper has to send it to the next hopper) so as to make a poor-man’s sorting system]

-* When setting up the auto sifter (Ex Nihilo Creatia), build the axles and water wheels off of the sifter, because placement matters and it won't work if the wheels/axles are turned the wrong way.
+* When setting up the auto sifter (Ex Nihilo Creatio), build the axles and water wheels off of the sifter, because placement matters and it won't work if the wheels/axles are turned the wrong way.

+* Have a dedicated crucible for seed oil, you're going to need quite a bit in order to make impregnated casings.

+    * Make large farms for rushes for fiber and hemp for string, toss the seeds into the crucible

 ## Metals